6.6.4sr - SRTC Procedure: Satisfactory Academic Progress

 The purpose of the Federal Title IV financial aid programs is to assist students in meeting their educational expenses while they progress toward timely completion of their educational objectives.
 For that reason, students must complete their educational objective within a maximum time frame of one and one-half times the length of the program in which they are enrolled.
 Program length is measured in credit hours and is determined by the number of credit hours required for completion of the program.
 For example, students enrolled in a diploma program that requires 90 credit hours to complete will receive financial aid for no more than 135 attempted hours.
 Students in programs requiring 126 credit hours will receive financial aid for no more than 189 attempted hours, etc. If it is determined that a student cannot mathematically complete his/her program of study within 150% of the program’s length, then he/she will become ineligible for financial aid.
 Students who consistently meet the two-thirds (66.66%) completion rate requirement should also meet this requirement.
 Students who fail to meet the two-thirds (66.66%) completion rate requirement at any time risk exceeding the maximum time frame before completing their program.

 All periods of enrollment are included when calculating maximum time frame, even terms in which the student did not receive financial aid.
 All attempts of repeated courses are included.
 Credit hours for which a student receives an Incomplete grade (I or IP) are considered attempted hours.
 Transfer credit hours (TR) which are counted toward a student’s program of study are included in this calculation.
 Exemption exam credit (EX) and credit for previous work or life experience that is counted toward a student’s program of study is also included in this calculation.
+Z grades are not included in the calculation of maximum time frame.

 Once a student is found to have exceeded the maximum time frame allowed, he or she will be ineligible for all types of Title IV federal and State of Georgia financial aid.
 Students may appeal a loss of financial aid eligibility due to maximum time frame requirements if extenuating circumstances prevented them from completing their program within the specified time frame.